-The Academy has a varied approach to the spending of this funding, from whole school initiatives to more individualised projects for pupils.
-This can be seen in more depth on the Pupil Premium Strategy for 2019-20 alongside the impact this funding has had for these pupils.
+The School has a varied approach to the spending of this funding, from whole School initiatives to more individualised projects for pupils.
+This can be seen in more depth on the Pupil Premium Strategy for 2020-21 alongside the impact this funding has had for these pupils.
+Many of these strategies have continued from the previous year due to COVID-19.
+Funding that was not spent on planned initiatives has been spent on a new set of ChromeBooks for pupils to use.